 You have to pay Council Tax whether you rent or buy, but you could get a discount in some cases, e.g. if you live alone, so check if you could save.

-If you are still unsure how much rent you can afford, visit the Money Advice Service.
+If you’re still unsure how much you can afford, visit the Moneyhelper website for free and impartial advice.

 This is best avoided.
 Starting off living independently with large outstanding debts is going to make things harder at a time when you will be adjusting to paying your own way.

-If you think you might need to borrow some cash to get you started, you might need to consider waiting a little longer before moving out on your own.
+If you think you might need to borrow some cash to get you started, you may need to consider waiting a little longer before moving out on your own.